web3-insurTech-foundation/rfc/REG/READMe.md

 # Introduction
-This is the repo for the Finance Request For Comment
+This is the repo for the Regulatory Request For Comment

 True to our core mission, we seek and value feedback from our community on improvements to the W3IF system.
 This is achieved through Request for Comments.
 Members of the community suggest improvements, the community weighs in and then we vote.